-The foreign companies are allowed to repatriate their profits and some limitations exist only for the companies monitored by entities such as Capital Market Board or the Banking Regulatory and Supervisory Board that approve the transfer of the dividends.
+Foreign companies are allowed to repatriate their profits and some limitations exist only for the companies monitored by entities such as the Capital Market Board or the Banking Regulatory and Supervisory Board that approved the transfer of the dividends.
 The dividends can be transferred from Turkey to other countries according to the Foreign Direct Investment Law and the new Turkish Commercial Code.

 Under the Turkish tax system, all taxable entities are subject to the same dividend withholding tax rate, which is 15% and is applied to profits after taxation.
 Favorable dividend withholding tax rates exist due to Turkey’s Double Taxation Treaties.

-Since its foundation, Akkas CPA & Turkish Accounting Firm has been the choice of numerous clients in Turkey.
-Thanks to its nationally recognized accounting and legal services, our accounting firm is now one of the leading accounting firms in Istanbul, Turkey.
-You may reach our accountants and lawyers for Turkish dividend tax law by sending an email to firstname.lastname@example.org or fill in Contact Form in Contact page.
+Thanks to its nationally recognized accounting services, our accounting firm is now one of the leading accounting firms in Istanbul, Turkey.
+You may reach our accountants for Turkish dividend tax law by sending an email to us.